neu-spiral/InterpretableKernelDimReduction/README.md

 ### Citation
-Please cite this work if you use it in your research.
+Please cite this work if you use it in your research. <br\>
 @Misc{wu2019,
 author =   {Chieh Wu},
 title =    {{InterpretableKernelDimReduction}: {Interpretable} {Kernel} {Dimension} {Reduction} library},